 ShareFacebook Twitter AddThis

 You'll never want to use instant gravy again when you discover how simple it is to make brown gravy from scratch.
-All you need are three ingredients, a skillet, a whisk and a little wrist action.
+All you need are a few ingredients, a whisk and a little wrist action.
 Sounds easy enough, right?

 - Melt 4 tablespoons of butter in a skillet over medium-high heat.

-- Once the butter has melted, sprinkle 4 tablespoons of flour into the skillet while whisking to incorporate.
-Continue whisking the roux and cook until it smells nutty and the color darkens slightly, a process that'll take about five minutes.
+- Once the butter has melted sprinkle 4 tablespoons of flour into the skillet while whisking to incorporate.
+Continue stirring or whisking the roux until it smells nutty and the color darkens slightly, a process that'll take about five minutes.

 - You'll have a smooth sauce that will still be runny.
 Lower the heat and simmer for 10 minutes, stirring every so often, until the gravy thickens.